An aircraft's best rate of climb and best angle of climb are dependent on the aircraft engine's capability of producing thrust and power.

 Many automotive and aircraft engines give their rating of power in terms of horsepower, with one horsepower being equivalent to 33,000ft-lbs per minute.

-Best rate of climb, otherwise known as Vy, is the speed that will allow an aircraft to gain the most amount of altitude in the least amount of time—otherwise expressed as a ratio of altitude over time.
+Best rate of climb, otherwise known as Vy, is the speed that will allow an aircraft to gain the most amount of altitude in the least amount of time—otherwise expressed as the ratio: Altitude over Time.

-As the definition suggests, any speed greater or less than Vy will cause an aircraft to be at a lower altitude in the same time frame.
+As the definition suggests, any speed greater or less than Vy will cause an aircraft to gain less altitude in the same time frame.

-The best rate of climb speed is the true airspeed where the difference between power available and power required is greatest.
+The best rate of climb speed for any aircraft is the true airspeed where the difference between power available and power required is greatest.